maten04/infoencer/README.md

+**INFO**

+**_Welcome to my project!_**

 The goal of this site it to be a place where streamers, influencers and others can create accounts and show everyone in one nice place all their content

-TODOS:

-Frontend:
+**TODOS**:

+**Frontend**:

 - General:
-    * Every page will have a navbar and searchbar
+  - Every page will have a navbar

 - NAVBAR:

-    * Site name
+  - Site name
-    * User settings
+  - User settings

+- Search page:
   - Searchbar:
-    * Input box
+    - Input box
-    * Platform option
+    - Platform option

+  - List of found users

 - Home page:
-    * Welcome message
+  - Welcome message
-    * Additional info
+  - Additional info

 - Profile page:
-    * Big account image
+  - Big account image
-    * Buttons to navigate to the user's media options
+  - Buttons to navigate to the user's media options

 Backend:

 - Users:
-    * Description
+  - Description
     This will represent our different users in our system

-    * Data
+  - Data
     - Id <number> (automatically generated)
     - Usename <string>
     - Password <string>
     - Email <string>
     - Phone number (optional) <number>
     - Profile picture <string> (for now, manually hardcodedly save into our program)
     - List of socials <Socials[]>
     - Admin <boolean> (can only be set in the db directly)

-    * REST calls
+  - REST calls
     - Add user
     - Get all users
     - Get spesific user
     - Get all socials of user
     - Update user
     - Delete user

 - Socials:

-    * Description
+  - Description
     This will represent our different social media options that each user has

-    * Data
+  - Data
     - Id <number> (automatically generated)
     - Type <string>
     - Username <string>
     - User id <number> (will be connected to the user that has this social media)

-    * REST calls
+  - REST calls
     - Add new type to a user
     - Get all users with type
     - Delete type from a user